meganbontrager/meganbontrager.github.io/04_join.md

 ### **Prospective undergrads:**

-**Note: I will be on maternity leave October 2023-April 2024 and growth of the lab will be limited during that time.
-If you email me and don't hear back, please feel free to apply to summer work-study positions when they are posted and/or reach out again in May 2024.**

 Hands-on undergraduate work in the lab primarily occurs through work-study positions, credit-based opportunities (e.g., ROP, REP, EEB397, EEB497, EEB498), and summer research fellowships (e.g., USRAs).
 Work-study opportunities will be advertised on CLNx.
-The next opportunity will be summer 2024 work-study positions.

 If you are interested in joining the group as an undergraduate, please contact me by email with brief responses to the following prompts in addition to a resume and an unofficial transcript.